Bar-driven dispersal of Galactic substructure: Acknowledgements

 \section{Acknowledgements}

-We thank Vasily Belokurov, GyuChul Myeong, HanYuan Zhang, Sarah Kane, and ChatGPT for helpful discussions and comments during this project.
+We thank the anonymous referee for a helpful report.
+We are grateful to Vasily Belokurov, GyuChul Myeong, HanYuan Zhang, Sarah Kane, and ChatGPT for helpful discussions and comments during this project.
 AMD and JLS acknowledge support from the Royal Society (URF\textbackslash R1\textbackslash191555; URF\textbackslash R\textbackslash 241030).